 My hon.
 Friend raises several questions about helping disabled people into work.
 Over the last three years, we have helped more than 600,000 people into work.
 People will know that PIP is a benefit for those in work and those out of work, and we have helped another 200,000 people in work through PIP.
 This is what we are about: supporting disabled people who are in work and out of work, and bringing in a more tailored and personalised benefit.
 What I will say is that if something has gone wrong and if something is not right, we will correct it to make sure that people get the payments they deserve.

 The credibility of this Department lies in tatters.
-The Secretary of State celebrates the fact that they are not appealing this decision, but the fact remains that they had to be dragged through the courts in the first place to be proven wrong.
+The Secretary of State celebrates the fact that the Government are not appealing this decision, but the fact remains that they had to be dragged through the courts in the first place to be proven wrong.

 I reiterate that under PIP we are supporting more people than before and giving them a higher rate than they ever got before.
 If the hon.
 Lady is questioning whether money is being handed out to people who need it now, I ask her to consider how many fewer people were getting that support under DLA, the previous disability benefit.
 On the mobility component, in respect of which I rightly did not seek leave to appeal, we are supporting an extra 200,000 people—I take it that both sides of the House agree I should be helping an extra 200,000 people.
 That is what we are doing.
 That is what we are aiming to do.
 I think I said earlier that the first payments would be made at the start of the summer; I meant at the end of the summer.
 As I said, in respect of the specific cases that gave rise to the urgent question, those concerned will get their first payment in the coming days.

-How much money was spent on disability payments in 2010, how much is being spent today and how much will be spent in 2020, and when will the Secretary of State introduce recordings of PIP assessments?
+How much money was spent on disability payments in 2010, how much is being spent today, how much will be spent in 2020, and when will the Secretary of State introduce recordings of PIP assessments?

 I can tell my hon.
 Friend that the expenditure has continued to go up and will go up every year until 2022; it has increased from 2010.
 For PIP, DLA and attendance allowance alone, expenditure is £5.4 billion higher than it was in 2010.
 There will be future announcements on the continuous improvements for PIP, but I can say now that we want to introduce video recording—that is key—and when we do we will start with pilots to make sure it is right.
 We want a modern benefit that looks after and reaches out to disabled people and gives them the money they should be getting.